stacychen/SQL/1-Competition_list.md

 SELECT CompetitionName
   FROM Competitions
 ```
-- This selects the **CompetitionName** column from the **Competitions** table.
+- The above code selects the **CompetitionName** column from the **Competitions** table.

 ```
 ORDER BY CompetitionName
 ```
-- This will list the competition names in ascending alphabetical order.
+- The above code lists the competition names in ascending alphabetical order.

 [See results here](https://www.kaggle.com/lochleven/meta-kaggle/competition-list1/run/96425)